24 Signs of Declining Health in Elderly Loved Ones

 Messy House and Yard

 Many older adults cut back on house and yard chores as they get older and physical activity becomes more difficult.
 The yard is typically the first to go, followed by major household chores, and then finally basic cleanup like vacuuming and dusting.
-If the house is messy, disorganized, or unclean, that’s a sure sign that their mental and physical health is declining.
+If the home shows signs of poor housekeeping, that’s a sure sign that their mental and physical health is declining.
 Hiring lawn care and house cleaning services can help people age in place for longer, but it might not be a forever solution.

 More Dings and Scrapes on the Car